YSSVirus/url-encoder/README.md

 (if you want to be able to use it straight from command line add the following line into your ~/.bashrc file or if you use qterminal its ~/.zshrc) alias url-encoder='python3 {full path to script file}'

-if you do this then you willl be able to call the scrript like this
+if you do this then you willl be able to call the script like this

 url-encoder

+# Plans
+I plan on making this a payload encoder with multiple methods

 -YSSVirus